turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 both instances, they must still first pass the privilege check.

 A more advanced sharing concept is access teams.
-This provides for the auth-creation of a team and sharing record access with the team is based on an Access Team Template which is a table of permissions to be applied.
+This provides for the auto-creation of a team and sharing record access with the team is based on an Access Team Template which is a table of permissions to be applied.
 This is a more performant method of sharing because the team does not own records and security roles are not assigned to the team.
-Access is granted because the * record is shared with the team and the user is a member.
+Access is granted because the record is shared with the team and the user is a member.

 ##### Hierarchy Access